 The first comprehensive competition law in Malaysia, the Competition Act 2010 (the Act), was gazetted on 10 June 2010, and came into force on 1 January 2012.
-Previously, Malaysia did not have a general and comprehensive competition law that applies across all economic sectors.
-Existing competition laws and regulations in Malaysia have been implemented only in two specific sectors, which are the communications and multimedia sector governed by the Communications and Multimedia Act 1998 and the energy sector governed by the Energy Commission Act 2001 (Act).
+Previously, Malaysia did not have a general and comprehensive competition law that applied across all economic sectors.
+Previous competition laws and regulations in Malaysia had been implemented only in two specific sectors: the communications and multimedia sector (governed by the Communications and Multimedia Act 1998) and the energy sector (governed by the Energy Competition Commission Act 2001).

 The Act follows the prime minister’s unveiling of the New Economic Model in March 2010, which aims at doubling Malaysia’s per capita income by 2020 by transforming the Malaysian economy through eight Strategic Reform Initiatives (SRIs), including a programme of liberalisation and deregulation to promote a competitive domestic economy.

-This chapter provides an overview of the key provisions of the Act.
+This chapter gives an overview of the key provisions of the Act.

 Key provisions of the Competition Act

 The Act regulates business activity in Malaysia through two main areas of regulation: a prohibition on anti-competitive agreements and a prohibition on the abuse of a dominant market position.